-I say all of this as a foundation from which to approach the foolishness of a word that has become popular in our modern vernacular: “Karma”.
-Karma is a term with its roots in Eastern religions.
-It is based on reincarnation.
-The thinking goes something like this: Suppose that you are a wealthy Hindu living in India and you notice that across town there are many horribly poor people.
-Karma allows you to ignore their plight by telling yourself that they are simply working off “Karma”.
-They are being punished for the bad deeds in a previous life.
-You, even though you have no recollection of your own deeds prior to your birth, now have a good life because of those supposed deeds.
-That is the origins of Karma anyway… somewhat.
+I say all of this as a foundation from which to approach the foolishness of a word that has become popular in our modern vernacular: Karma.
+Karma is a term with its roots found in the assumption of reincarnation.
+The thinking goes something like this: Suppose that you are a wealthy Hindu and you notice that across town there are a lot of horribly poor people.
+Karma allows you to ignore their plight by telling yourself that those poor souls are paying for the sins they committed in a previous life.
+They are working off Karma, you might say, even though they have no idea what the sins were that they are now paying for.
+You, on the other hand, though you likewise have no recollection of the good deeds in your previous life, are now living the good life because of them.
+That is the origins of Karma anyway… in a nutshell.

 But listen to me children.
-There is a sense in which our westernized idea of “Karma” has merit.
+There is a sense in which our westernized idea of Karma has merit.
 The Bible says that all men have sinned and fallen short of the glory of God.
-This means that we live in a world that is sinful, and with the fall of man in the Garden, it was not only sin that entered the world, bad things entered the world, lots of bad things.
-We have sickness, death, violence, destruction and so on, all because of man’s sinful nature.
-But we are not left to guess what we must do to escape God’s wrath.
+Man sinned, and sin wasn’t all that entered the world at that point; tragedy entered also, lots of tragedy.
+We have sickness, death, violence, destruction and so on, all of it the result of man’s sin.
+But we are not left to guess what we must do to escape the ultimate justice of the lawgiver.
 It’s quite simple really.
 It’s called the Gospel, the good news.

 For God did not send his Son into the world to condemn the world, but in order that the world might be saved through him.
 Whoever believes in him is not condemned, but whoever does not believe is condemned already, because he has not believed in the name of the only Son of God.
 And this is the judgment: the light has come into the world, and people loved the darkness rather than the light because their works were evil.
 For everyone who does wicked things hates the light and does not come to the light, lest his works should be exposed.
 (John 3:18-20)

-Jesus says that we are all deserving of “Karma”.
-He goes on to say that we can expect something much worse.
-He says in fact that we are all condemned.
-A good analogy of His point in this passage is that no one goes to a prison to find people to put into prison.
-They are already there!
-He makes the point that, in the same way, He did not come to condemn.
-We are already condemned.
-No, He came to set men free from prison, even though we deserve to be there.
+Jesus says that we are all deserving of Karma and that we can expect something much worse in return for our bad deeds.
+He says, in fact, that we are all condemned.
+A good analogy of Jesus’ point in this passage is that no one goes to a prison to find people to put into prison.
+They’re already there!
+In the same way, He says that He didn’t come to condemn for we are already condemned.
+No. He came to set men free from prison, even though we deserve to be there.
 That, my children, is grace, not Karma.
 Karma is the opposite.
 It gloats with a sense of self-righteousness.
-But those who gloat easily overlook the reasons they themselves deserve Karma, which could, if it were real, justly punish any of us at anytime.

 So, in conclusion, let me recap.
 The idea of Karma depends on law.
 Law depends on a law-giver.
-Punishment depends on a punisher.
-Your culture rejects both the law and the law-giver, so it embraces disharmony of thought when it says, A) that there is no law or law-giver and B) Karma is punishment by some entity for breaking law.
+Punishment depends on a Punisher.
+Your culture rejects law, and the law-giver, so it embraces disharmony of thought when it says, A) that there is no objective and absolute law or law-giver, and B) Karma is punishment meted out by some entity for breaking some kind of law.
 But the Bible says that there is both, law and law-giver.
-It also says that all deserve punishment for breaking the law, every last one.
+It also says that all deserve punishment for breaking the law.
 But it shows us the way to be saved from the punishment that the law-giver requires.
 It shows us grace.
-It gives us good news!
-And it is Good News indeed!
+It gives us good news concerning our dire situation!
+And it is good news indeed!

 Dear children, I would that you think about things.
-Don’t buy into the silly dissonant notions that this sinful culture throws around thoughtlessly.
-I pray that god would give you the blessing of discernment, so that you may be able to distinguish between truth and falsehood, folly and a sound mind.
+Don’t buy into silly notions that this sinful culture throws around thoughtlessly.
+I pray that God would give you the blessing of discernment so that you might be able to distinguish between folly and sound thinking, truth and falsehood.